 It is also possible to use Simple Network Management Protocol (SNMP) for Windows devices.
 The same information is often available using any of these protocols.
 Regarding performance, the preference is SNMP, then WMI or performance counters.

 WMI allows access to the data of many Windows configuration parameters, as well as system status values.
 Access can be local or remote via a network connection.
 WMI is based on COM and DCOM and is integrated in Windows versions as of Windows Server 2000.
-PRTG officially supports WMI for Windows 7 or later.
+PRTG officially supports WMI as of Windows 7.